50 Words or Less

 If you’re familiar with TRUE, this will be obvious, but it needs to be said for those that are new to the brand: these shoes are ready to walk 18, 36, or 54 straight out of the box.
 I haven’t encountered a TRUE Linkswear shoe that isn’t completely comfortable from the first wearing, and the OG Feel keeps the streak in tact.

 TRUE has mastered the sock-fit knit upper.
 Like the Knit [review HERE], it moves easily and breathes to keep your keep cool.
-The sole is similarly flexible which allows you feel the course, and TRUE has added more cushioning around the back of the heel compared to the Knit.
+The sole is similarly flexible which allows you feel the course.
+Also, TRUE has added more cushioning around the back of the heel compared to the Knit.
 Finally, it’s always worth mentioning TRUE’s wide toe box.
 I’ve been wearing TRUE long enough that I don’t remember what a narrow toe box feels like, but for those who are new to TRUE, this feature will be a revelation.

 I love the TRUE Knit.
 It’s been the shoe I’ve worn the most in the last two years, and it’s probably my favorite TRUE ever.
 The one thing I would have asked for is a little bit of lateral support, and TRUE put exactly that into the OG Feel.
 Thanks to the leather saddle and the lacing from the TRUE Original, the OG Feel securely connects your foot to the shoe.